 Cookies are NOT viruses, any kind of malware, programs or applications.
 Cookies can't see the files on your computer.

 The cookies used on specsavers.co.uk fall into four categories:

 - Strictly necessary

-More information about each category of cookie can be found below, and the cookies from the Specsavers site are listed in full at the bottom of this page.
+More information about each category of cookie can be found below, including a list of cookies from the Specsavers site for each category.

 Online Behavioural Advertising